-Direct any questions about this policy to the UNM Office of the University Secretary.
+Direct any questions about this policy to the Office of the University Secretary.

 The Faculty and Staff Benefits Committee will schedule regular meetings.
-Minutes will be kept for each meeting and will be reported to the Faculty Senate, the Staff Council and the Retirees Association.
+Minutes will be kept for each meeting and will be reported to the Faculty Senate, the Staff Council, and the Retirees Association.
 This policy and charge when adopted will be added to the Faculty Senate Handbook and the Staff Council Bylaws.
 The Committee Chair will report Committee recommendations through the Business Council for consideration by the Faculty Senate.

-- April 28, 2020 Amended by the Faculty Senate - August 30, 2011 Amended by the Faculty Senate
+- November 9, 2022 Updated titles of ex-officio members, per Faculty Handbook Policy A53 procedures - April 28, 2020 Amended by the Faculty Senate - August 30, 2011 Amended by the Faculty Senate